EPOFusion: Exposure aware Progressive Optimization Method for Infrared and Visible Image Fusion: Methodology

+where $\oplus$ denotes concatenation, $\alpha_t$ and $\beta_t$ are the noise scheduling coefficients at timestep $t$.
+Therefore, the final fused image is jointly determined by iterative refinement and the exposure-aware fusion loss, rather than by direct regression to the pseudo target.
+It should be noted that the pseudo target is used to construct the noised latent condition for the iterative refinement, while providing intensity supervision through $\mathcal{L}_{in}^{mask}$ only in overexposed regions where the visible modality is unreliable.

-During the sampling process, we first draw an initial noise map \(mask_{t}\sim\mathcal{N}(0,1)\).
+During inference, no pseudo target or exposure mask is required.
+We first draw an initial noise feature $F_T \sim \mathcal{N}(0,1)$.
 The model then progressively refines this representation from \(t=T-1 \) to \(t=0\).
-At each step, the current noise is combined with the fusion feature \(F_{fusioin}\) and passed through the denoising network \(\mathcal{D_\theta}\) to produce intermediate features \(F_{denoise}\).
-These features are further decoded by the MSCF module to reconstruct the fused result.
-The latent noise is then estimated from the prediction result and used to update the noise map for the next step.
+At each step, the current latent feature $F_t$ is combined with the fusion feature \(F_{fusion}\) and passed through the refinement network \(\mathcal{D_\theta}\) to produce intermediate features \(F_{denoise}\).
+These features are further decoded by the MSCF to reconstruct the result.
+The latent residual is then estimated from the prediction result and used to update the latent feature for the next step.
 Through this iterative refinement, the process eventually produces the final fused image \(I_f\), which is expressed at each time step \(t\) as: